Mapping struct and union types from C – tutorial

 .kt files.
 Check out the kotlin-multiplatform plugin documentation to learn about all the different ways you could configure it.

-Primitive types in Kotlin
+Struct and union types in Kotlin

 With the help of IntelliJ IDEA's Go to | Declaration or compiler errors, you see the following generated API for the C functions,